Gargee-Raut/Inventory-Management-System/Readme.txt

 npm start
  -- get handshake error

-Use these command in mysql
+Use these commands in mysql
 ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password';
 flush privileges;